 Choosing insurance policies for your company and its employees is an important decision.
 Not only are benefits like health and dental insurance commonplace in today’s society, but they are sought-after by job seekers.
 If your business is in the market for a new insurance policy, you may have come across the term “insurance consultant.”
-Speaking with an insurance consultant can help you determine which policies are best suited for your company.
+Speaking with a consultant can help you determine which policies are best suited for your company.

 What is an Insurance Consultant?

-Some insurance consultants work directly for a specific insurance company.
+Some consultants work directly for a specific insurance company.
 The problem with hiring an insurance consultant that works with a particular insurance company is that there is a conflict of interest as the consultant stands to profit from a business’s particular choices.
 To avoid bias, it is often favorable to work with an independent consultant that does not work on behalf of any particular insurance company and does not stand to profit from recommending one policy over another.
-Most qualified insurance consultants are licensed, certified, and have expert training.
+Most qualified consultants are licensed, certified, and have expert training.

 Do They Sell Insurance?